domricciardiphoto/adv-dev/README.md

     </div>
  ```

-Element takes up a 50% SLOT" and 100% on mobile<br>
+Element takes up a 50% slot and 100% on mobile<br>
 data = where the pricing is coming from<br>
 data2 = used whem there the link needs to go to MORE THEN ONE PRODUCT OR LANDING PAGE<br>
 (MUST HAVE CLASS "singlepromo-multi" TO USE DATA2)<br>